Honey Bee - Facts, Pictures, Habitat, Characteristics

 Honey Bee Diet

 Honey bees are herbivores and usually feed on plants and fruits.
 They prefer to feed on sweeter plants which produce nectar, fruits, pollen or even honey.
-Most of the honey bee larva eats honey except those who are chosen to become future queen.
+Most honey bee larvae consume honey, except those selected to become future queens.

 ADVERTISEMENT